manu-torres/paperDown/README.md

 */2 * * * * python3 /pathToScript/downloadData.py >> /dev/null 2>&1
 ```

-It is not recommended that you execute the script more than one time every two minutes, since it can take a while to get the data.
+It is not recommended that you execute the script more often than once every two minutes, since it can take a while to get the data.